Linear Foot Lumber Calculator: Formula, Conversion & Worked Examples (2026)

 What Is A Linear Foot?

 A linear foot is a measurement of length that represents one foot in a straight line.
-In the lumber industry, it is commonly used to determine the length of wood materials.
+In the lumber industry, it is used to determine the total length of wood material needed — not the volume or area.

 Definition Of Linear Foot

-A linear foot is a unit of measurement that is equivalent to one foot in length.
-It is often used in construction and woodworking to calculate the length of materials such as lumber.
+A linear foot is a unit of measurement equivalent to one foot in length (12 inches).
+It is used in construction and woodworking to calculate the length of materials such as lumber, fencing, trim, and molding.
+When a lumber yard sells boards “by the linear foot,” they are charging per foot of length, not per unit of volume.

 How Linear Foot Is Different From Square Foot